Your guide to Langjökull glacier in Iceland

 About Langjökull glacier

-This enormous ice cap plugs at least two active volcanic systems, simmering beneath the frozen surface.
-To the east of the glacier, the Kjalhraun lava fields are estimated to be around 7,800 years old.
-These days, Langjökull is a popular destination for snowmobiling, hiking and even skiing.
+This vast ice cap covers at least two active volcanic systems simmering beneath its frozen surface.
+To the east of the glacier lie the Kjalhraun lava fields, estimated to be around 7,800 years old.
+Today, Langjökull is a popular destination for snowmobiling, hiking, and even skiing.

-Due to the climate crisis, Langjökull is shrinking at an alarming rate and scientists predict that it will have disappeared in 150 years' time, or even in as little as 50 years.
-So now is the time to visit this spectacle of nature.
+However, due to the climate crisis, Langjökull is shrinking at an alarming rate.
+Scientists predict that the glacier could disappear within the next 150 years, or even as soon as 50 years.
+Now is the time to visit and witness this natural spectacle before it's gone.

 Where is Langjökull located?